hieuhv0601/hieuhv0601/README.md

-### <div align="center">I'm Hieu, a Developer and DevOps Engineer with passionate for Cloud, DevOps, and Security</div>
+### <div align="center">I'm Hieu, a student with passionate about Cloud, DevOps, and Security</div>

-- 🌱 I’m currently learning deep in DevOps and Cloud technology
+- 🌱 I’m currently learning deep in Data Engineering, DevOps, and Cloud technology.

-- ❓ Ask me about anything related to DevOps and related technologies.
+- ❓ Ask me about anything related to Data Engineering, DevOps, and related technologies.

-- ⚡ Fun fact: I was a soldier in military.
+- ⚡ Fun fact: I was a soldier in the military.

 <br/>